Kuly14/mnemonic/README.md

 5. Use the [verbatim](https://docs.soliditylang.org/en/v0.8.17/yul.html#verbatim) to input the bytecode into your desired function.

-Here is an example: todo: ADD LINK
+Here is an example: https://github.com/Kuly14/mnemonic/blob/main/box.yul#L311

 6. Compile the .yul file to bytecode.
 You can do so like this: